 This lesson is meant to make the previous lesson on personal and private information personally relevant for students.
 With SAFE (personal) and UNSAFE (private) examples in mind, students practice safe self-expression on the web, using SpriteLab to fashion their own sprite costumes and generate text.

-Warm Up (10 min)

-Introduction

-Review of "Personal and Private Information"
+Introduction Review of "Personal and Private Information"

-Main Activity (30 min)

 Application - Interactive Poster

-Wrap Up (15 min)

-Journaling

 - Choose what information about themselves is safe to share online. - Create an interactive computer program that expresses who they are with text and custom images.